rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 }
 ```

-We add a if block in which we check if the number if divisible by 3 and then
+We add an if block in which we check if the number if divisible by 3 and then
 output Fizz, if that is not the case we have an else block that will just
 output the number as before.